 Any other benefits are considered optional such as insurance, retirement plan options, training, and many more.
 This area is where companies utilise their creativity to develop attractive benefits to win the talent war.

 But why would companies in Malaysia use nearly one-third (30.67%) of their total yearly expenses on benefits?

 Because Malaysian employees are unhappy in general.

-A survey by Hays Malaysia found that 46% of employees in Malaysia were dissatisfied or very dissatisfied with their current compensation packages, the highest in Asia.
+A survey by Hays Malaysia found that 46% of employees in Malaysia were dissatisfied with their current compensation packages.

 As a result, 52% of Malaysian employees are actively seeking a new job.

 Conversely, it's not 'salary' that retains the employees.